Judge Roy Bean is often known for his tough Wild West rulings. However, in reality, he was more likely to lend a helping hand than execute anyone.

 Clearing Up Some Misconceptions About Judge Roy Bean

 There are three ironies to this story.
-First, people often mistook Bean for Isaac Parker of Forth Smith, Ark.
+First, people often mistook Bean for Isaac Parker of Fort Smith, Arkansas.
 Parker actually was a hanging judge who executed 88 out of 172 men he sentenced to die.

 Bean, in truth, never hanged anyone.